hakobtp/blog/postgresql/transaction/9_VACUUM.md

 There are three main types of manual **VACUUM** operations, each one more aggressive than the last:

-1) **Plain VACUUM**

-    This is the default.
+1) **Plain VACUUM:** This is the default.
 It removes dead tuples (old data no longer needed) but doesn't shrink the table file on disk.
 So, while it helps keep things clean, it doesn’t actually free up storage space.

-2) **VACUUM FULL**

-    This one rewrites the entire table, getting rid of both dead tuples and empty space.
+2) **VACUUM FULL:** This one rewrites the entire table, getting rid of both dead tuples and empty space.
 It reclaims real disk space but is slower and more resource-intensive.

-3) **VACUUM FREEZE**

-    This version freezes old rows that will never change again.
+3) **VACUUM FREEZE: ** This version freezes old rows that will never change again.
 This prevents a serious issue known as XID wraparound, which can corrupt your database over time if not managed.

 > ⚠️ **NOTE:** You cannot run **VACUUM** inside a transaction, function, or stored procedure.